datamade/testing-guidelines/intro-to-python-testing.md

 * **`conftest.py`**

-  A file that defines fixtures, i.e., instances of objects or reusable behaviors (e.g., a function that sets up a test database)
+  A file that defines fixtures, i.e., instances of objects or reusable behaviors (e.g., [the LargeLots conftest file](https://github.com/datamade/large-lots/blob/master/tests/conftest.py) has fixtures that create instances of the Lot, ApplicationStep, and Address classes)

 * **`test_*.py`**